pedro-mendonca/GP-Automatic-Variants/README.md

 This plugin links both Locales in a way that you only need to focus in translating and manage consistency on the root, knowing that the variant is being automatically converted and synced with no human action needed.
 With this tool, the translators can continue to provide both Locales with the minimum effort.

-### Does this means that translations it's possible to have automatically converted variants on translate.wp.org?
+### Does translate.wp.org supports automatically converted variants?

 No(t yet).
 This is a working proof of concept, it works on any GlotPress 3.x, but isn't running on [translate.wp.org](https://translate.wp.org) (GlotPress based) at the moment.